Login

 LIGOOMBA said:

-That's a big difference !
-There is no way I will spend that kind of money!The HD by me wants 38.00 a day for the machine,its the floor buffer and 65.00 a day for the Diamabrush .If its gonna be about 200.00 for me to do it,then I will do it myself.Im already way over budget with this garage !
-My wife is ready to kill me !
-LOL !The floor was poured in early August.It looks like the sealer is already wearing out in lots of spots.Ive been all over the youtube on techniques.It does not look that hard.I seem some vs put a bag of sand over the machine to way it down.
+That's a big difference!
+There is no way I will spend that kind of money!
+The HD by me wants 38.00 a day for the machine; it’s the floor buffer and 65.00 a day for the Diamabrush.
+If it's gonna be about 200.00 for me to do it, then I will do it myself.
+I'm already way over budget with this garage!
+My wife is ready to kill me!
+LOL!
+The floor was poured in early August.
+It looks like the sealer is already wearing out in lots of spots.
+I've been all over YouTube for techniques.
+It does not look that hard.
+I’ve seen some people put a bag of sand over the machine to weigh it down.

 Click to expand...

 In my quest to learn more about grinding, I came across this link.
 Sounds appropriate given the fact you plan to rent the same equipment from HD.
 Notice the part where they suggest you buy a hand grinder and disc pads for the edges around the stem wall.
-Apparently the HD machine won't get those?
+Apparently, the HD machine won't get those?
 The article uses Harbor Freight as their source for those tools, which isn't very expensive, but still something you need to plan.

 Also, the article talks about renting a shroud (and possibly vacuum) to help control dust, as well as using a TSP after you are done to remove dust.
-Before I put any chemicals on the floor I would talk with the epoxy manufacturer you plan to use and ask their advise to ensure you get the best bond.
+Before I put any chemicals on the floor I would talk with the epoxy manufacturer you plan to use and ask for their advice to ensure you get the best bond.

 http://allgaragefloors.com/how-to-grind-garage-floor/

 In my quest to learn more about grinding, I came across this link.
 Sounds appropriate given the fact you plan to rent the same equipment from HD.
 Notice the part where they suggest you buy a hand grinder and disc pads for the edges around the stem wall.
 Apparently the HD machine won't get those?
-The article uses Harbor Freight as their source for those tools, which isn't very expensive, but still something you need to plan.Also, the article talks about renting a shroud (and possibly vacuum) to help control dust, as well as using a TSP after you are done to remove dust.
-Before I put any chemicals on the floor I would talk with the epoxy manufacturer you plan to use and ask their advise to ensure you get the best bond.Unfortunately the article doesn't dive into time requirements for the work; however, sounds like an all day job according to the guys here.
-Maybe even 2 days for a shop your size.We all have different expectations and budgets.
-I am on the fence myself about what to do as I mentioned earlier.
+The article uses Harbor Freight as their source for those tools, which isn't very inexpensive, but still something you need to plan.
+Also, the article talks about renting a shroud (and possibly vacuum) to help control dust, as well as using a TSP after you are done to remove dust.
+Before I put any chemicals on the floor I would talk with the epoxy manufacturer you plan to use and ask for their advice to ensure you get the best bond.
+Unfortunately, the article doesn't dive into time requirements for the work; however, it sounds like an all-day job according to the guys here.
+Maybe even 2 days for a shop your size.
+We all have different expectations and budgets.
+I am on the fence myself about what to do, as I mentioned earlier.
 However, one thing I realize is prep is everything with epoxy floors.
-So if I was going to splurge on something to make sure it was done right, the prep is where it would be.
-Plus you have to figure out what your own time is worth.
-Once you know all rental & misc material costs for DIY, then you can compare against a pro quote.
-If it's $500 more, is 8-16 hours of your own time worth more than that?
+So, if I was going to splurge on something to make sure it was done right, the prep is where it would be.
+Plus, you have to figure out what your own time is worth.
+Once you know all rental & miscellaneous material costs for DIY, then you can compare against a pro quote.
+If it’s $500 more, is 8-16 hours of your own time worth more than that?
 Can you afford that?
 Theoretically, if you make $100/hr at work, you'd be better off working and paying a pro.
 If you make $10/hr at work, you'd probably be better off grinding yourself, assuming you can get the prep right so the life of the final epoxy floor is not compromised.

 0